tomwhite007/rename-angular-component/README.md

 Note: There is a default option that assumes your project uses Standalone Components.
 Please see 'Extension Settings' below for further info if your project uses Modules.

+_Example - Renaming an old Component to the newer Angular 20 suffix-less format:_

 <img src="https://cdn.jsdelivr.net/gh/tomwhite007/rename-angular-component@ng-20-assets/assets/rename-angular-component-demo.gif" alt="Rename Angular Component in action" width="900"/>

 ## Features